-The Board of Trustees of the Shandon Joint Unified School District (hereafter "the District") has placed Measure H on the ballot, proposing the sale of bonds in an amount not to exceed \$4 million.
-The District's Tax Rate Statement, included in the voter information guide mailed to voters of the District, reflects an estimate of the maximum property tax levies required to pay the debt service on the bonds.
+The Board of Trustees of the Aromas-San Juan Unified School District (hereafter "the District"), which is within the Counties of San Benito, Santa Cruz and Monterey, have placed Measure O on the ballot, proposing the sale of bonds in an amount not to exceed \$30.5 million.
+The District's Tax Rate Statement, included in the voter information guide mailed to voters of the District, reflects an estimate of the maximum property tax levies required to service the bonds.

-In accordance with the law, proceeds from the sale of the bonds (i.e., funds generated by the bonds) may only be used for the specific purposes identified in the measure generally including the modernization, replacement, renovation, equipment and rebuilding of the District's facilities, including the furnishing and equipping of those facilities, as more fully set forth in the project list.
+In accordance with the law, proceeds from the sale of the bonds (i.e., funds generated by the bonds) may only be used for the specific purposes identified in the measure including the modernization, replacement, renovation, construction, acquisition, equipping, furnishing and improvement of schools, classrooms, grounds and facilities as more fully set forth in the bond project list.
 The law prohibits the use of bond proceeds to pay for teacher and administrator salaries or other operational expenses.

 Approval of the measure does not guarantee that all of the proposed projects to be improved with bond proceeds will be funded beyond the local revenues generated by the measure.
-The District's proposal for the projects may assume the receipt of matching state funds, which could be subject to appropriation by the Legislature or approval of a statewide bond measure.